nichtgedacht/JetiMiniVario/README.md

 As terminal emulation Putty can be used.
 The default settings<br>
 of Putty are ok.
 Just select the serial interface connected to<br>
 the device.
-Choose at least 60x33.
-Putty is available for Linux,<br>
+Choose 83x36 (rows x colums) for optimal window.<br>
-and Windows.
+Putty is available for Linux, and Windows.